jwhite37/csc253Midterm/README.md

 A 5 Minute Tutorial on Python Function Calls
 =====
-This tutorial will give you a quick overview of how Python internally handles function calls.
-The below code is a simple example of how to define and call a function in Python.
+This tutorial gives you a quick overview of how Python internally handles function calls.

+The python source we are going to examine is:
 ``` Python
 def add(x, y):
     return x + y

 print add(1,2)
 ```
-As we know all Python code is compiled into bytecode to be executed by the interpreter, the below gives this bytecode.
-Notice that the first opcode is loading up a code object, this in itself is another fragment of bytecode that will be passed into the evaluation function as the program is executed.
-More on frames, functions, and code is described below.
+Correspoinding bytecode for the above source is:
 ```
 python -m dis test.py
   1           0 LOAD_CONST               0 (<code object add at 0x6ffffe2fa30, file "test.py", line 1>)